Nibble and Dine

 popsicle sticks being added to popsicle mold.

-4. Place the mold in the freezer until the lemonade popsicles are fully frozen.
+4. Place the mold in the freezer until the lemon popsicles are fully frozen.
 This will take at least 4 hours, or up to 6 hours.
 Of course, you can leave the popsicles in the freezer overnight or for a few days even, until you are ready to enjoy.

-When you are ready to eat one of your delicious homemade lemon popsicles, you can unmold the popsicles by pressing them up from the bottom, if using a silicone mold like this one.
-Check out the Tips and tricks section for more tips on unmolding!
+When you are ready to eat one of your delicious homemade popsicles, you can unmold the popsicles by pressing them up from the bottom, if using a silicone mold like this one.
+Check out the Tips and tricks section above for more tips on unmolding!

 popsicle being removed from silicone popsicle mold.